Arborlook

 Fire Risk% housing built before 1980ACS

-Fire Risk% housing built before 1960ACS
+% housing built before 1960ACS

-Fire Risk% vacant housing unitsACS
+% vacant housing unitsACS

-Fire Risk% mobile homesACS
+% mobile homesACS

-EMS Demand% population age 65+ACS
+EMS Risk% population age 65+ACS

-EMS Demand% with a disabilityACS
+% with a disabilityACS

-EMS Demand% households with no vehicleACS
+% households with no vehicleACS

-Demographics% below poverty lineACS
+% below the federal poverty lineACS

 Peer Matching